Handmade Saltillo Tile

 1.

-Saltillo tile has color stripes.
+Saltillo floor tile has color stripes.

 In fact, tiles are stacked on top of one another, many layers deep into a vast pit in the ground (a kiln).
 When the kiln is lit on fire, the clay turns yellow or golden and directly interacts with the fire.
 In areas where the heat is less intense, it produces darker shades of terra cotta colors.

 While this is a normal part of handmade Mexican Saltillo tile, many customers order extra tiles to cull some of them out of their mix.
-What you choose to install is up to your taste.
+So, what you choose to install is up to your taste.
 We love the color striping.
 It adds character and unique qualities to the overall floor.

 2.

-Handmade Saltillo tile has Chips.
+Handmade Saltillo tile has chips.

 3.